-- 5. Courses with 🗆 can be counted towards fulfillment of the 30 credits requirement up to 10 credits. - 6.
-Courses with 🔘 are offered through the old curriculum. - 7.
-Courses with are cross-listed with undergraduate courses.
+5. Courses with \Box can be counted towards fulfillment of the 30 credits requirement (up to 10 credits).

+6. Courses with are cross-listed with undergraduate courses.

-8. A course with is mandatory except for students who pass the placement test.
+7. A course with is mandatory except for students who pass the placement test.
 Those who want to take the placement test need to report to the deputy director within the first week of October.

-9. For courses with ©, JICA requests JICA scholars to take these two courses as Mandatory courses.
+8. For courses with ©, JICA requests JICA scholars to take these two courses as Mandatory courses.

-10. For courses with I, students need to pass 4 out of 7 courses in order to exempt themselves from the written exam, which is one of the requirements of the preliminary examination.
+9. For courses with , students need to pass 3 out of 5 courses in order to exempt themselves from the written exam, which is one of the requirements of the preliminary examination.